mahyaret/mahyaret.github.io/p/resume.md

 - Submitted technology road-maps and patents for Epson's future initiatives for intelligent robotic systems.
 - Performed self-sufficiently in developing research ideas and implementing them.
 This allowed me to conduct research and implementations seamlessly and accurately with minimal external development (e.g. code conversion from MATLAB/Python to C++) which saved us time and any potential inconsistency between idea and implementation.
 - Implemented systematic unit-test framework to test and increase the reliability of the software.
-- Provided unbiased and scientific opinion in discussions and meetings to address the stake holders concerns.
+- Provided unbiased and scientific opinion in discussions and meetings to address the stakeholders' concerns.
 - Collaborated effectively with other researchers and developers to get the project done.
-- Collaborated effectively within Epson global software teams internationally in different time zone.
+- Collaborated effectively within Epson global software teams internationally in different time zones.

 **Date**: January 2018 -- May 2019